zackhasacat/morrowind-modding.github.io/content/Guides/Scripting/Creating an OpenMW Lua mod - Start to Finish.md

 If you didn’t close your game before, you don’t need to.
 You can open the console, and type in “reloadlua”, and it will reload the file, provided you remembered to save it.

-Give it a shot, and the button should react according to your rank!
+Give it a shot, and the button should react according to your membership!

 Now, see if you can make your own script.
 If you need help with that, come visit the [OpenMW Discord](https://discord.gg/YegsVV3aRb), and ask in the #lua channel!
 And, let me know what tutorials you’d like next.